To create, maintain, preserve, and provide affordable, safe housing opportunities, programs and services.

 - Homeless Activities – match money for HUD’s Continuum of Care Program

-- Section 3 Job / Life Skills Training of public housing residents
+- Section 3 Job / Life Skills Training for public housing residents

 - Administration of the Continuum of Care programs for the homeless